 Corrado Giaquinto (Molfetta 1703 - Naples 1765)

 Oil painting on canvas, Medea by Corrado Giaquinto (Molfetta 1703 - Naples 1765), circa 1750/52.
 Medea seated in a stormy landscape, holding a wand in her right hand, her two dead children at her feet to the right with a dog-headed serpent behind them.
 Temple in right background.
 The sorceress-princess of Colchis is shown with the corpses of Jason's two children whom she murdered in revenge for Jason's divorcing her to marry Glauce.
-Giaquinto was of south Italian origin, but spent most of his career in Rome and Spain.
+Giaquinto was of south Italian origin, but spent most of his career in Rome and Spain, from 1753 - 62.
 A half-length version of this picture is in the Pinacoteca, Montefortino.
 Two exquisite sketches by the artist have been acquired by the National Gallery.

 Purchased by Ralph Stawell Dutton (1898-1985), 8th and last Lord Sherborne, from Colnaghi in 1961 (acknowledged in a receipt dated 17 July 1961; £2, 635 including framing); bequeathed to the National Trust by Ralph Stawell Dutton, with the rest of the collections, house, gardens and estate of Hinton Ampner.